• Skip to primary navigation

 • Toss in shredded carrots.

-• We kept this broccoli cranberry salad vegetarian, however you can add crumbled cooked bacon if you'd like.
+• We kept it vegetarian however, you can add crumbled cooked bacon if you'd like.

 • Add shredded cheddar cheese